-The Investment Manager's execution policy sets out the basis upon which the Investment Manager will effect transactions and place orders in relation to the Company whilst complying with its obligations under the FCA Handbook to obtain the best possible result for the ACD on behalf of the Company 35.6.1.6
+The Investment Manager's execution policy sets out the basis upon which the Investment Manager will effect transactions and place orders in relation to the Company whilst complying with its obligations under the FCA Handbook to obtain the best possible result for the ACDon behalf of the Company.

-Exercise of voting rights
+35.5.3 Exercise of voting rights

-A description of the Investment Manager's strategy for determining how voting rights attached to qwnership of Scheme Property are to be exercised for the benefit of the Company.
-Details of action taken in respect of the exercise of voting rights are also available 1.9
+A description of the Investment Manager's strategy for determining how voting rights attached to ownership of Scheme Property are to be exercised for the benefit of the Company.
+Details of action taken in respect of the exercise of voting rights are also available.

-Gifts and Hospitality
+35.5.4 Gifts and Hospitality

-The ACD and the Investment Manager national five intermediaries who sell their products, operators of other collective investment schemes in which they invest, or other counterparties with whom we deal.
+The ACD and the Investment Manager may provide or receive hospitality or small business gifts from intermediaries who sell their products, operators of other collective investment schemes in which they invest, or other counterparties with whom we deal.
 The hospitality is typically a meal or attendance at a social engagement where the opportunity exists for participants to discuss business issues such as market developments or the ACD's and the Investment Manager's products.
 The ACD and the Investment Manager may also provide assistance, such as providing a speaker, or paying towards materials used at a business training event or a conference organised by or for such firms.
 Such gifts and hospitality are in no way predicated on past, current, or future business activity.
 The ACD's and the Investment Manager's procedures place controls on such arrangements to ensure that there is no Shareholder disadvantage.
 Our normal limits per individual events/items are £200 for hospitality and £100 for gifts per individual concerned.

-Management of collateral
+35.6 Management of collateral

-In the context of OTC financial derivatives transactions and efficient portfolio management techniques, the Company may receive collateral with a view to reduce its counterparty risk.
+In the context of OTC financial derivatives transactions and Efficient Portfolio Management techniques, the Company may receive collateral with a view to reduce its counterpartyrisk.
 This section sets out the collateral management applied by the Company in such cases.